bytewright/boardgame-meeting-organizer/README.md

 # ✨ Features

+- 📅 Meetup Coordination: Create events with specific dates, durations, and player slot limits.
+    - Players can see post code so they know in which area the meeting is before signing up
+    - Organizers see who requested to join, can choose people or just roll the dice and choose randomly
 - 📚 Library Management: Keep track of your board game collection, including player counts, BGG (BoardGameGeek) IDs, and complexity ratings.
     - Automatic lookup of details based on provided bgg ids
-- 📅 Meetup Coordination: Create events with specific dates, durations, and player slot limits.
-    - players can see post code so they know in which area the meeting is.
-    - Organizers see who requested to join, can choose people or just roll the dice and choose randomly
 - 🤝 Flexible Signups: Supports registered users and anonymous guests (with GDPR-conscious contact info handling).
 - 🕹️ "On the Table": Organizers can offer specific games from their library for each meetup, so attendees know exactly what to expect.
 - 🌍 Internationalized: Full i18n support for localized gaming communities.
-- User notifications: The app is integrated with chatbots, so once something of interest to a user happens and if they have linked their account to the app, the user will receive a private message by the bot
+- User notifications: The app is integrated with different notification channels, all optional.
+    - Email, telegram and signal integration
+    - Announcements into group chats for new meetups
     - e.g. new join request for an event where the user is the organizer
     - e.g. join request approved - the user got one of the slots of an event